ACADEMICS

 Student-athletes will participate in classes throughout the morning or afternoon and travel to the ice rink after class depending on their schedule.
 Players will be on the bus daily and heading to the local arenas for their ice times.
 Student-athletes will be working with skill development coaches in position specific, small group sessions at RINK Training Centre and with their full teams and team coaches.

-George Elliot Secondary School is driven to the meet the need of our athletes, the B.C curriculum focusses on personalized learning opportunities based on a “Know-Do-Understand” model to support a concept-based competency-driven approach to learning for students.
+George Elliot Secondary School is driven to the meet the needs of our athletes.
+The B.C curriculum focuses on personalized learning opportunities based on a “Know-Do-Understand” model to support a concept-based competency-driven approach to learning for students.

 George Elliot Secondary School has a proven track record of providing flexible and enriching academic programming for our high caliber hockey players.
-RINK is proud to work with GESS as we know they have our athletes best interest and will help them achieve their goals.
+RINK is proud to work with GESS, as we know they have our athletes' best interests in mind and will help them achieve their goals.

-Ecole H.S Grenda is in its second year of operation in the Central Okanagan Public Schools.
-Ecole H.S Grenda offers athletes the opportunity to engage in curricular outcomes and support to meet the educational requirements set out by the Ministry of Education in British Columbia.
+In its second year of operation in the Central Okanagan Public Schools, Ecole H.S Grenda offers athletes the opportunity to engage in curricular outcomes and support to meet the educational requirements set out by the Ministry of Education in B.C.

-RINK is excited to work with Ecole H.S.
-Grenda and trust that they provide an educational experience that focuses on building strong communities, cultivating curious leaders while igniting passion in our RINK Hockey Academy athletes.
+RINK is excited to work with them and trust that they provide an educational experience that focuses on building strong communities; cultivating curious leaders while igniting passion in our RINK Hockey Academy athletes.